**This blog has been updated as of 5/18/19**

 Blockades, water protector camps, and protests at public hearings have spotlighted what is at stake: the Line 3 pipeline runs roughshod over Indigenous rights and threatens our shared climate by expanding access to dirty tar sands oil.
-Despite fierce opposition, construction is nearly complete in Canada and Wisconsin, meaning whether or not the pipeline proceeds in Minnesota will determine the destiny of the project.
+Despite fierce opposition, construction is complete along much of the route in Wisconsin and Canada.
+In Minnesota however, pipeline company Enbridge faces major hurdles that pose a serious threat to the entire project: a legal appeal from the Department of Commerce (one government agency suing another), the lack of several permits, and the promise of massive resistance.

 While Enbridge continues to push the project forward, other actors are supporting the pipeline behind the scenes: big banks.